Skip to contents

 The ohvbd package allows you to retrieve data from many different databases directly.

-Currently these databases include the VecTraits and VecDyn projects from VectorByte.
+Currently these databases include the VecTraits and VecDyn projects from VectorByte, and GBIF.

-Let’s imagine you wanted to figure out where a particular vector species - Aedes aegypti, for example - was found.
+Let’s imagine you wanted to figure out where there is trait data for a particular vector species - Aedes aegypti, for example.
 Here’s how you’d use ohvbd to do that:

 cols = c("Interactor1Genus", "Interactor1Species", "Latitude", "Longitude"),